Kelsey Merritt Puts On Busty Display In Sexy Teal Bra For New Risque Instagram Snap

 “Why are you literally the most gorgeous angel,” questioned a third.

-Kelsey’s latest snap comes after a slew of uploads from her recent trip home to the Philippines, as well as her weekend in Indio, California for the Coachella Music and Arts Festival.
+Kelsey’s latest snap comes after a slew of uploads from her recent trip home to the Philippines, as well as her weekend in Indio, California, for the Coachella Music and Arts Festival.
 The stunner has been posting up a storm, showing off her insane physique in skimpy bikinis and sheer ensembles that have been sending her fans into a frenzy.